2019 Best Volunteer Abroad Programs, Organizations, & Projects

 On days off, tour the Else Kientzler Botanical Garden or the Cloud Forest Reserve.
 Ride horses along the Arenal Volcano or tour the coffee plantations.
 San Ramon also has numerous museums, restaurants, and shops for short trips out and about.
 Program fees begin at $245 per week, with a minimum of three weeks required - you can also stay up to three months.
 Read more and apply here!

-Join a medical volunteering program in Cusco with Volunteering Solutions and spend two weeks or more working in Peru’s hospitals, health clinics, and medical centers.
+Join a medical volunteer abroad program in Cusco with Volunteering Solutions and spend two weeks or more working in Peru’s hospitals, health clinics, and medical centers.
 You’ll shadow local medical practitioners and help to provide compassionate care to people in need.
 Gain valuable experience working with professionals abroad, and spend your weekends and free time exploring ancient sites, including the world-famous Machu Picchu and the Sacred Valley.
 Fees start at $845 for two weeks.
 Read more and register here!

 Gain experience and insight into Indonesian healthcare when you travel to Bali and volunteer with a medical program offered by Plan My Gap Year.
 Assist in a hospital that cares for 500 patients per day, observing treatment in the areas of general surgery, intensive care, maternity and midwifery, pediatrics, prenatal, general medicine, outpatient, and public health.
 Opportunities for specialized programs are available as well, and during your stay you’ll learn how traditional Balinese beliefs work in tandem with Western medicine, and the importance of culture in patient care.